-This section explains how we assess risk in order to decide if a concern is 'low', 'medium' or 'high' risk.
-When we refer to risk, we mean the risk of a student becoming unwell or coming to harm, risk to academic underperformance, and/or the risk of other students or members of staff becoming unwell or coming to harm.
+This section explains how we assess risk in order to decide if a Study and Wellbeing concern is 'low', 'medium' or 'high' risk.
+When we refer to risk, we mean the risk of a student becoming unwell or coming to harm, risk to academic underperformance including attendance and engagement, and/or the risk of other students or members of staff becoming unwell or coming to harm.